Feuermurmel/snappy/readme.md

 positional arguments:
   DATASETS              Datasets on which to create (and prune) snapshots.

-optional arguments:
+options:
   -h, --help            show this help message and exit -r, --recursive       Create and prune snapshots recursively on the
                         specified datasets.
   -p PREFIX, --prefix PREFIX
-                        Use a different prefix for the snapshot names.
-This prefix is used when creating snapshots but also when selecting snapshots for pruning.
+                        Prefix of snapshot names of created and pruned snapshots.
 Defaults to `snappy'.
+  -S, --no-snapshot     Disables creating snapshots.
+Instead, only prune
+                        snapshots.

+pruning:
-  -k KEEP SPECIFICATION, --keep KEEP SPECIFICATION
+  -k KEEP_SPECIFICATION, --keep KEEP_SPECIFICATION
-                        Enables pruning old snapshots after creating a new one.
+                        Enables pruning old snapshots.
 This option can be given multiple times to keep additional snapshots in different time intervals.

-  -S, --no-snapshot     Disables creating snapshots.
-Requires --keep.
+running from config file:
   --auto                Run the snapshot and prune actions specified in the
                         configuration file instead of on the command line.
   --config CONFIG_PATH  Path to the configuration file to use.
 Requires